Impress Your Boss

 - 3Use positive feedback to encourage your coworkers to support the boss's initiatives.
 Find ways to help your boss achieve his or her goals through your work, and you'll both be winners.Contribute to your boss's goals.

 Find and Improve Your Weaknesses

 While it's true that no one is perfect, you should always strive to improve yourself.
 Find your weaknesses and turn them into strengths.
 This shows that you have determination and perseverance.

 - 1Find out where you're lacking.
 It could be related to your personality, such as shyness or awkwardness when you need to make a presentation or speak up in meetings, or it might be skill-related, like slow typing speeds when you need to enter data quickly and efficiently.
 Once you discover your weaknesses, take this as an opportunity to improve.Identify your weak points.

 - 2Do everything in your power to work on your weaknesses and master them.
 If you tend to get distracted easily while working, break tasks down into smaller, manageable pieces, taking frequent short breaks in between.
 If you feel like it's hard to speak up, practice with your family and friends until you feel more comfortable.
 If you're lacking quick typing skills, practice typing tests in your spare time.
 Every little thing you do can help.
 Improving your weaknesses shows that you're willing to do everything you can to reach your full potential, and this is the type of employee that gets noticed.Improve your weaknesses.

 Tips, Tricks & Warnings

-- 7Awkwardness when the relationship does not work out.There is a thin line between love and hate.
+- 7There is a thin line between love and hate.
 When love turns to hate, it could be more than just awkward to be around your former significant other.
 This could lead to lower performance and morale which might effect your employment longevity with that company.
-Even if you stay, it could impact your chances for promotion.Advertisement
+Even if you stay, it could impact your chances for promotion.Awkwardness when the relationship does not work out.Advertisement

 Categories : Relationships